List of Alex Rider characters: Jon Lucas

 Jon Lucas is, together with the Nightshade teachers, one of the main antagonists of Nightshade Revenge.
-Lucas was once a brogrammer for the multi-billion-dollar software company Real Time; specialising in augmented reality, he was the chief designer for their games Trigger Happy and Eden Fall, until he was fired from the company by CEO Rudolf Klein for his habit of cutting costs and forsaking safety features from the software and hardware.
-His actions resulted in a series of harmful incidents on various users, most notably a soldier temporarily going blind after using one of these headsets.
+Lucas was once a brogrammer for the multi-billion-dollar software company Real Time; specialising in augmented reality, he was the chief designer for their games Trigger Happy and Eden Fall and the mastermind behind their eSports space, the Arena, until he was fired from the company by CEO Rudolf Klein for his habit of cutting costs and forsaking safety features from the software and hardware after his actions resulted in a series of harmful incidents on various users, most notably a soldier temporarily going blind after using one of his headsets.

 Seeking revenge, Lucas infected the Eden Fall programming with malware allowing him to remotely manipulate the game, adding or removing hazards and obstacles which could lead players to their deaths in what would look like freak accidents.
-His intention was to inflict thousands of fatal and near-fatal incidents to players and overwhelm hospitals worldwide, intending to eventually bankrupt Klein and Real Time through the copious amounts of lawsuits, eventually allowing Lucas to buy out the company and merge it with his own business empire, taking back what he believes to be rightfully his.
+Lucas tampered with the game remotely from a master server room at El Dorado, a replica Wild West town built on his ranch just outside San Francisco: his intention was to inflict thousands of fatal and near-fatal incidents to players and overwhelm hospitals worldwide, intending to eventually bankrupt Klein and Real Time through the copious amounts of lawsuits, eventually allowing Lucas to buy out the company and merge it with his own business empire, taking back what he believes to be rightfully his.

 One of the deaths resulting from Lucas’ malware was Colin White, son of multimillionaire art dealer Wilbur White, prompting him to send CIA agent-turned-private investigator Steven Chan to determine any links between Real Time and Colin’s death.
 Lucas contacted Nightshade, ordering them to cover his tracks by killing Chan and anyone he spoke to, including former colleagues who worked with Lucas at Real Time.
 Chan's death prompted the CIA to get involved and their new chief, Dwain Garfield, assigned a protective detail to Wilbur White, forcing Nightshade to eliminate him as well.

-When Alex is unwittingly drawn into the case, Lucas pretends to be his ally, initially painting Real Time as the culprits and claiming that they are keeping the information secret, and taking him to the Arena to test the game and confront Klein about the game issues.
+When Alex is unwittingly drawn into the case, Lucas pretends to be his ally, initially painting Real Time as the culprits and claiming that they are keeping the information secret, and getting him into the Arena to test the game and confront Klein about the game issues.
 However, Brother Mike kidnaps Alex and takes him to El Dorado, where the truth is revealed and Alex is forced into a duel against Nightshade's agents.

 Alex wounds Lucas and holds him at gunpoint, threatening him to deactivate his malware.
 When Dwain Garfield orders an airstrike against El Dorado, aiming to destroy the operation regardless of human cost, Lucas refuses to face trial, and is killed in the airstrike.

 Jon Lucas is a strict vegan and fitness enthusiast who prefers going barefoot whenever possible.
-He is also the owner of the replica Wild West ranch El Dorado just outside San Francisco, including a master server room and escape route.